Air Filters

 Indoor Air Quality

-A term that refers to the amount of pollutants in the air within a confined space.
+A measure of the level of pollutants present in the air within a confined space.

 Ionizer

-A filament, grid or porous body in an ion engine or other device that strips an electron from the outer shell of a neutral atom to form a positively charged ion.
+A device that uses a filament, grid, or porous material to remove an electron from the outer shell of an atom, turning it into a positively charged ion.

 Membrane

-A continuous matrix with pores of defined size.
+A continuous matrix with pores of defined size, used to filter substances.

 Negative Pressure